-I sometimes daydream, especially in the shower.
-At these quiet moments What If? scenarios can pop into my brain, and I spend the next few minutes working out which option I would choose in that scenario.
+If you’re prone to daydreaming you should be familiar with the concept of What If?
+Once one of these scenarios pops into your brain, you can spend several minutes working out which option you would choose in that scenario.
 Which is perfect fodder for a texting game.

 One of you texts the other a What If? scenario and asks what they would do in that situation.
-There are no right or wrong answers, but it’s not only fun to see the responses given, it can also give you an insight into your friend or family member’s outlook on life.
+There are no right or wrong answers.
+It’s not only fun to see the responses given, it can also give you an insight into your friend or family member’s outlook on life.

 Variations include leaving the question open-ended with any answer possible, or giving multiple choice answers and forcing the other person to choose from one of those.

-In the form of a texting game, Simple Quiz requires one of you to text the other a general knowledge question.
-The other person then has to try to give the correct answer, or if they’re a little too dumb for that, the funniest joke answer imaginable.
+In the form of a texting game you can play in a chat app, Simple Quiz requires one of you to text the other a general knowledge question.
+The other person then has to try to give the correct answer, or, if they’re a little too dumb for that, the funniest joke answer imaginable.

-Variations include switching this to a test of web browsing skills (for those with smartphones) as they try to find the answer online in the shortest time possible.
+Variations include switching this to a test of web browsing skills as they try to find the answer online in the shortest time possible.

 What Texting Phone Games Do You Enjoy?